Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

 \quad

-So the difference of the realizations lay within in a subgraph with $8$ vertices $\bar V.$ The subgraphs in the two original graphs spanned by $\bar V$ have the same (bipartite) degree sequence and they contain alternately the edges of the cycle.
-By Theorem~\ref{th:ryser} we know one can be transformed by swaps into the other one.
-Since the cycle contains four vertices from both classes, and there at most $12$ edges, therefore the number of the necessary swaps (by Corollary~\ref{lm:kicsi}) is at most $2\times 12$ therefore $\Theta = 24 $ is an upper bound of the number of the necessary swaps.
+So the difference of the realizations lay in the subgraphs induced by $\bar V,$ which subset contains $8$ vertices.
+The subgraphs $Z[\bar V]$ and $Z'[\bar V]$ induced by $\bar V$ have the same (bipartite) degree sequence and they contain alternately the edges of the cycle.
+By Theorem~\ref{th:ryser} we know one of them can be transformed by swaps into the other one.
+Since the cycle contains four-four vertices from both classes, and there are at most $12$ edges, therefore the canonical swap sequence (by Corollary ~\ref{lm:kicsi}) is at most $2\times 12$ long therefore $\Theta = 24 $ is an upper bound on the number of the necessary swaps.

-Clearly the same argument gives the following more general lemma. \begin{lemma} For each natural number $u$ there is a natural number $\Theta_u$ with the following property: assume that $M=\left (m_{i,j} \right )$ is an $(\alpha,\beta)$-OK matrix and $m_{\alpha',\beta'}=3$ where
+Clearly the same argument gives the following more general lemma. \begin{lemma} For each natural number $u$ there is a natural number $\Theta_u$ with the following property: assume that $F_Z=\left (m_{i,j} \right )$ is an $(\alpha,\beta)$-OK matrix and $m_{\alpha',\beta'}=3$ where